-This study provides the first evidence on the role of corporate financial information in the state-bond secondary market.
-In particular, I investigate the informational role of corporate earnings announcements and find that monthly earnings signals that are aggregated at the state level predict states’ future economic development and are positively associated with contemporaneous state-bond returns.
-These findings suggest that public firms’ earnings announcements provide bondholders with real-time signals about regional economic performance.
-In cross-sectional analyses, I show that the effect is especially pronounced when bondholders face greater agency costs and higher credit exposure, and when corporate earnings are ex-ante more relevant to states’ economic performance.
-Furthermore, the effect is stronger when corporate managers disseminate earnings news more extensively.
-Taken together, the evidence indicates a positive externality of corporate financial information that extends to the state-bond secondary market.
+This study provides evidence on the role of public firms’ financial reports in the state-bond secondary market.
+I investigate the informational role of corporate earnings announcements and find that public firms’ monthly earnings signals aggregated to the state level are positively associated with contemporaneous state-bond returns.
+Further analyses reveal that public firms’ earnings announcements predict traditional economic indicators and contain incremental information that is independent of the traditional economic indicators.
+In cross-sectional analyses, I show that the earnings–returns relation is especially pronounced when bondholders face longer investment horizons and higher credit risks.
+Taken together, the evidence indicates a positive externality of corporate financial reports in alleviating the opacity in the municipal bond secondary market.

 Suggested Citation: Suggested Citation